-Visiting Research Scholar –fully-funded by ACU University and awarded by University of Edinburgh via external application (one seminar on ECA Statement on Young Children and Digital Technologies; one workshop with HDR candidates)
+- 2019 University of Edinburgh, Institute of Education, Community and Society, Visiting Research Scholar (November)–fully-funded by ACU University and awarded by University of Edinburgh via external application (one seminar on ECA Statement on Young Children and Digital Technologies; one workshop with HDR candidates)

-Invited Visiting Scholar – fully-funded and awarded via internationally competitive application (one seminar on the pedagogical play-framework; one recorded webinar on using the pedagogical play-framework in early childhood STEM education to be used with 300 pre-service teachers in Hong Kong).
+- 2018 Institute of Education, Hong Kong (HKIED), Invited Visiting Scholar (June) – fully-funded and awarded via internationally competitive application (one seminar on the pedagogical play-framework; one recorded webinar on using the pedagogical play-framework in early childhood STEM education to be used with 300 pre-service teachers in Hong Kong).

 - 2016-2019 Australasian Journal of Early Childhood.
 Editorial board – Invited membership.
 Role: to increase quality of peer-reviews and consequent publications; to inform strategic plan moving journal to an established publisher.